-The letter was from Scottie Davis, producer and owner of the New Ensemble Actors Theater/Salt and Pepper Mime Company.
+The letter was from Scottie Davis, producer and owner of the New Ensemble Actors Theater of Manhattan.
 She had read my play “Asylum” and wanted to produce it at the Lincoln Square Theater in New York.

 I vividly remembered the night I had finished writing “Asylum.”
 I had gone up in a high-rise building and looked out at the lights of the city and thought, “I’ve created something that didn’t exist before.”
 And that was enough.
 If the play was never produced, if I died or burned the script, it was enough that I had created it, and that it had existed.

 And now I held in my hands a letter from a New York producer who wanted to mount the play in Manhattan.
 Scottie Davis is an amazing, feisty, brilliant African-American woman who had carved out her own unique niche in the New York theater scene.
 Always following her own taste, she was willing to throw the entire resources of her organization into a project she believed in.
 And she believed in this unknown author from halfway across the country.
 There were contracts, negotiations, discussions.
 We talked by phone and by mail.
 I came to love and admire this human firecracker long before we met.
 She worked out of several different Off-Broadway theaters in the Amsterdam area of upper New York City.

 I still remember the day the first check arrived, an advance for $100.
 I went to the bank to cash it and told them I wanted a single $100 bill.
 For days, I carried that bill in my pocket, fondling it as I walked along.
 No matter what twists and turns life would bring, it would always remain a fact that I had broken a barrier that many writers never see—I had been paid for my writing.